smondet/multi-git/README.md

 **Current Limitations:**

-- The script does not guess the “default branch” and has a preference for the `master` branch (it shows more information for branches that are *not merged* in `master`).

-- Sometimes there are redundancies between branches that the script does not detect.
+- Often, there are redundancies between branches that the script does not detect.